ljstrnadiii/ljstrnadiii.github.io/blog.md

 ---

+(I have sort of neglected this a bit, but hope to egt back to it soon).

 This is a place for me to stash some of the tricks and tips I use in my career.
 I might have a couple lines of pandas code to a more thorough sklearn or TensorFlow example.
 It might even be a mathematical explaination of an algorithm.
 Find the notebooks at my github!
 This is a work in progress and I am just starting this on September 12, 2018.

 <ul class="listing">